kevin4hrens/pi-monitoring/README.md

     compress             # Compress old log files
-    missingok            # Don't throw an error if the log file is missing notifempty           # Don't rotate if the log file is empty create 0644 pi pi    # Create a new log file with the specified permissions after rotation size 10M             # Rotate the log file when it reaches 10MB dateext              # Add a date extension to rotated files (e.g. monitoring.log-2023-02-15.gz) maxage 7             # Delete rotated log files older than 7 days
+    missingok            # Don't throw an error if the log file is missing notifempty           # Don't rotate if the log file is empty size 10M             # Rotate the log file when it reaches 10MB dateext              # Add a date extension to rotated files (e.g. monitoring.log-2023-02-15.gz) maxage 7             # Delete rotated log files older than 7 days